PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Xuan-Liu/_index.md

 ---

-Xuan Liu is a highly self-motivated undergraduate research student supervised by Prof. Song Guo (from 2022 till now).
+Xuan Liu (刘萱) is a highly self-motivated undergraduate research student supervised by Prof. Song Guo (from 2022 till now).
 Her research focuses on Trustworthy & Responsible AI, privacy, and Large Model Agent System.

----